-Our recommendation is to proactively support the numerous European research centres working in this aspect of privacy-related identity management.
+Our recommendation is to proactively support the numerous European research centres working in this aspect of policy privacy-related identity management.
 To be more specific the areas to support are:

 - Privacy-preserving data sharing could be used for other medical/health purposes, such as scientific processing, research, secondary processing, epidemiology, etc.

 - Privacy-by-design technological approaches.
 If privacy is not to become an afterthought, it should be included in the first design phase of solution or process creation.

 - Privacy-enhancing technologies.
 Like it or not, when anyone goes online, we leave digital “crumbs” that can be used to follow them all over the Internet – and frequently have no other choice.
 In order to communicate, we provide our IP address, to receive decent service from a web server, we accept cookies, and, to access an online service, we are subjected to device fingerprinting.
 Privacy-enhancing technologies can help users protect their IP address, protect their devices, and ultimately protect their identity from unwanted intrusion.